RoyceRichmond/JetsonTesis/README.md

 plotting plots some values and prints the total distance traveled in meters.

-gpsoled_exception and plotting are the files that can be used
+gpstesisoled_exception and plotting are the files that can be used the plot_GPS_data can plot the data saved from the gpstesisoled_exception program